richardchou89/auspost-address-validator/README.md

 If we pass all parameters (postcode, suburb, state) to AusPost API, we can't tell whether postcode and suburb mismatch, or suburb and state mismatch.

-My approach is to only pass postcode and suburb to AusPost API.
+My approach is to only pass postcode and suburb to the API.
 If response if empty, we know postcode and suburb mismatch.

 Then do filtering of state (NSW, VIC, TAS...etc) in resolver.
 If result is empty, we know suburb and state mismatch.